 - Provide a final evaluation of the student’s progress and discuss it with the student.

 For some practicum placements, the host sites pay students a salary or stipend.
-Students who are not receiving income from their host site or employer are eligible for the MHE Practicum Award.
+Students who are not receiving income from their host site or employer are eligible for the MHI Practicum Award.
 A limited number of awards will be available each year.
-To apply for the award, students must complete the Practicum Award form (available on the MHE Learn website) and submit it to the Professional Graduate Programs Coordinator by the first day of the academic term in which the practicum will take place, unless otherwise specified.
+To apply for the award, students must complete the Practicum Award form (available on the MHI Orientation and Program Information LEARN website) and submit it to the Professional Graduate Programs Coordinator by the first day of the academic term in which the practicum will take place, unless otherwise specified.
 Earlier submissions are strongly encouraged because of the limited availability of awards.
 The award cannot be submitted until a Learning Contract has been initiated with the host site.

 Students must also complete the Work/Education Placement Agreement if participating in an unpaid practicum placement.
 The form must be submitted to the Professional Graduate Programs Coordinator before beginning the placement.
 This form ensures you have insurance coverage in case of an accident.
-The forms are available on the MHE LEARN wesbite.
+The forms are available on MHI Orientation and Program Information LEARN website.